 There are three primary disclosure requirements in North Carolina.
 Click the links below to view the disclosure forms and learn more about each requirement.

-- North Carolina Residential Property and Owners’ Association Disclosure Statement
+- North Carolina Residential Property and Owners’ Association Disclosure Statement (for residential property up to four dwelling units)

-- North Carolina Mineral and Oil and Gas Rights Disclosure Statement
+- North Carolina Mineral and Oil and Gas Rights Disclosure Statement (for residential property up to four dwelling units)

 - Federal Lead-Based Paint Disclosures and Pamphlet (if built before 1978)